awsdocs/amazon-s3-userguide/doc_source/replication-add-config.md

 For more information, see [Meeting compliance requirements using S3 Replication Time Control \(S3 RTC\)](replication-time-control.md)\.
 For API examples, see [PutBucketReplication](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutBucketReplication.html) in the *Amazon Simple Storage Service API Reference*\.

-### Replicate objects created with server\-side encryption using AWS KMS<a name="sse-kms-configuration"></a>
+### Replicate objects created with server\-side encryption by using AWS KMS<a name="sse-kms-configuration"></a>

-Your source bucket might contain objects that were created with server\-side encryption using keys stored in AWS Key Management Service \(AWS KMS\)\.
+Your source bucket might contain objects that were created with server\-side encryption by using AWS Key Management Service \(AWS KMS\) keys \(SSE\-KMS\)\.
 By default, Amazon S3 doesn't replicate these objects\.
 You can optionally direct Amazon S3 to replicate these objects\.
 To do so, first explicitly opt into this feature by adding the `SourceSelectionCriteria` element\.
 Then provide the AWS KMS key \(for the AWS Region of the destination bucket\) to use for encrypting object replicas\.
 The following example shows how to specify these elements\.

 ```
 ...